We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 2. French Pave (Fish Tail)

-It features small, V-shaped cutouts underneath each gem, so they’re set flush with one another and held in place by multiple points on their table.
+It features small, V-shaped cutouts underneath each gem.
+They’re set flush with one another and held in place by multiple points on their table.

 The design enhances the setting’s sparkle because light hits the pavilion instead of being blocked by prongs.